 Incoming Requests The number of incoming DNS requests for each OPCODE.
 Incoming Queries The number of incoming queries for each RR type.
 Outgoing Queries The number of outgoing queries for each RR type sent from the internal resolver.
 Maintained per view.
 Name Server Statistics Statistics counters about incoming request processing.
 Zone Maintenance Statistics Statistics counters regarding zone maintenance operations such as zone transfers.
 Resolver Statistics Statistics counters about name resolution performed in the internal resolver.
 Maintained per view.
+14E BINID 0 0 0 D2

 Cache DB RRsets The number of RRsets per RR type and nonexistent names stored in the cache database.
 If the exclamation mark (!) is printed for a RR type, it means that particular type of RRset is known to be nonexistent (this is also known as "NXRRSET").
-If a hash mark (#) is present then the RRset is marked for garbage collection.
 Maintained per view.
 Socket I/O Statistics Statistics counters about network related events.